JATaber/WAI/README.md

 This project is to demostrate knowledge in Vue-cli

+#

+#Failed to Release Procedure

-This project utilizes the following
+##This project utilizes the following

 VueTwitchPlayer
 Firebase